 4. Make it Inviting

 It is true that spring is the best time to sell a house and that in many areas it’s still a seller’s market.
 But it never hurts to do everything you can to increase your chances of a quicker sale at a better price.
-So give these ideas for a springtime open house in Nashville a try, and see how it goes.
+So give these ideas for a springtime open house in Franklin, Nashville, or Brentwood a try, and see how it goes.